SDU-eScience/UCloud/launcher-tool-go/pkg/launcher/docs/k8s-ollama-short.md

-Inference feature for the K8s integration powered by Ollama.
+Inference feature for the K8s integration powered by LocalAI.